Jim Bridwell - Double Feature

 Jim Bridwell

-Jim Bridwell (born 1944) is an American rock climber and mountaineer, active since 1965 especially in Yosemite Valley, but also in Patagonia and Alaska.
-He is noted for pushing the standards of both free climbing and big-wall climbing, and later alpine climbing.
-He has written numerous articles on climbing for leading sport publications.
-Bridwell is credited with over 100 First Ascents in Yosemite Valley, in addition to conducting the first one-...day ascent of The Nose of El Capitan on May 26, 1975 with John Long and Billy Westbay.[1]
-He founded Yosemite National Park's Search and Rescue Team (YOSAR), and spearheaded many rescues that became textbook for Search and Rescue operations.
-He was a leading force in the changing techniques of climbing and an innovator/inventor of widely used and copied climbing gear, including copperheads and bird beaks.
+Jim Bridwell (July 29, 1944 – February 16, 2018) was an American climber and mountaineer.
+Active since 1965, particularly in Yosemite Valley, but also in Patagonia and Alaska, he is renowned for having pushed the standards of free climbing and multi-pitch climbing, and later alpine climbing.
+He wrote numerous articles on climbing for major sports publications.
+He trained with Royal Robbins and Warren Harding (climber), both free climbing pioneer...s in the 1970s.
+He was the unofficial leader of the Stonemasters.
+Bridwell is credited with over 100 first ascents in Yosemite Valley, in addition to leading the first one-day ascent of The Nose of El Capitan on May 26, 1975, with John Long and Billy Westbay.
+He founded the Yosemite National Park Search and Rescue (YOSAR) team and led numerous rescues, including techniques included in search and rescue manuals.
+He was a leading innovator/inventor in the evolution of climbing techniques and widely used and copied climbing equipment, including copperheads and bird beaks.
+Jim resided in Palm Desert, California, until his death on February 16, 2018, from complications of hepatitis C, which he contracted while getting tattooed in Borneo in the 1980s.